Top 10 People You Must Have In Your Network To Find A Job

-This is someone outside of your chosen industry that always has the latest buzz.
+This is someone outside of your chosen industry who always has the latest buzz.
 It can be on any topic you find interesting.
-The goal in having this person in your network is to look for those connections that spark innovation via the unconventional.
+The goal of having this person in your network is to look for those connections that spark innovation via the unconventional.
 It will also help you keep your conversations interesting.

 5. The Connector

 This is a person who has access to people, resources, and information.
-As soon as they come across something related to you, they are sending you an email or picking up the phone.
-Connectors are great at uncovering unique ways to make connections, finding resources and opportunities most people would over look.
+As soon as they come across something related to you, they send you an email or pick up the phone.
+Connectors are great at uncovering unique ways to make connections and finding resources and opportunities most people would overlook.

 6. The Idealist